jorgegorka/alvareznavarro/src/pages/posts/post-328.md

 const { user } = await Auth.createUserWithEmailAndPassword(email, password)
 ```

 That's all we need to create a user in Firebase.
 It couldn't be simpler.
 That method is doing two things, though.
-It's creating a new user but it's also automatically making the user logged in.
+It's creating a new user but it's also automatically login the user in.

 Now that we have a user we want to create a company and make them the admin of that company.
 In order to do so we are going to use a Firebase Cloud Function.
 The code is the following: